From Botswana to Brazil, we've picked our favourite wetlands from around the globe.Read more...

 The Vendée - Travel and visas

 Citizens of Ireland and other EU countries do not need a visa to visit France.
-At the time of writing and for at least part of the lifetime of this book, citizens of the UK also have no need of a visa to visit France.
+At the time of writing, citizens of the UK also have no need of a visa to visit France.
 (The ongoing Brexit negotiations between the UK and its soon-to-be-former EU partners will determine any future requirements.)
 A valid passport or National Identity Card is currently sufficient.
 There is no 90-day limit on the length of stay, though there may be certain limitations imposed on citizens of some of the member countries who have recently joined the EU.

 Citizens of the United States, Canada, Australia and New Zealand and certain other countries can visit France as tourists for up to 90 days with a valid passport, and have no need of a visa.